mycalibration/mycalibration.github.io/docs/index.md

 #### Web App
 A user interface that is accessible over any standard web browser gives customers access to calibration data of their sensors.
 Customer data is only accessible after an individual login and cannot be seen by others.
 After using various search and filter functionalities, the user can download calibration data of individually selected sensors or perform a bulk download of multiple datasets.

 #### Web API
 A REST API is available for automated access.
 Customers can integrate this API into their processes.
 This allows them e.g. to automatically download the calibration data of newly received sensors and integrate this into their production processes.

 ---

 ## 2) Web App

 The web app is here: [https://sensweb.azurewebsites.net/](https://sensweb.azurewebsites.net)

 ![Web App UI](./media/web-app-example.png?raw=true)

-There is a free demo user account with the user name 'demo1234' and the password 'demo1234'.
+There is a free demo user account with the username '*Demo1234*' and the password '*Demo1234*'.

 ### Sign Up & Sign In
-Signing up a user account can be done with the help of engineering@keller-druck.com There is already a free demo account  'demo1234' with the password 'demo1234' to see some demo data.
+Signing up a user account can be done with the help of engineering@keller-druck.com There is already a free demo account '**Demo1234**' with the password '**Demo1234**' to see some demo data.

 ![login example](./media/login-demo1234.png?raw=true)